Niazi-Reza/AzureProjekt/screenshots/mart_fact_sales/ReadMe.md

 ## Data Mart (Star Schema)

+> **Note:**
+> In this project, the dimension tables are demonstrated both as **views** and as **physical tables**.
+> Views are used to provide a logical, query-friendly abstraction on top of the Data Vault model,
+> while tables are materialized for performance optimization and analytical workloads.

 This section represents the **Data Mart layer** of the data warehouse, modeled using a **star schema** and built on top of the Data Vault core.